John Moore-Brabazon, 1st Baron Brabazon of Tara: First World War

 He served on the Western Front, where he played a key role in the development of aerial photography and reconnaissance.
-On 1 April 1918, when the Royal Flying Corps merged with the Royal Naval Air Service to form the Royal Air Force, Moore-Brabazon was appointed as a staff officer (first class) and made a temporary lieutenant-colonel.
-He was promoted to the substantive rank of lieutenant-colonel in the RAF on 1 January 1919 in recognition of his wartime services, relinquishing his commission that year.
+On 1 April 1918, when the Royal Flying Corps merged with the Royal Naval Air Service to form the Royal Air Force, Moore-Brabazon was appointed as a staff officer (first class) and made a temporary Lieutenant-Colonel.
+He was promoted to the substantive rank of Lieutenant-Colonel in the RAF on 1 January 1919 in recognition of his wartime services, relinquishing his commission that year.

-Moore-Brabazon finished the war with the rank of lieutenant-colonel.
-He was decorated with the Military Cross (MC) on 1 January 1917 and was also twice mentioned in dispatches, on 15 October 1915 and on 13 November 1916.
-He was further decorated as a Knight of the Légion d'honneur in February 1916.
+Moore-Brabazon finished the war with the rank of Lieutenant Colonel.
+He was decorated with the Military Cross on 1 January 1917, and was also twice mentioned in despatches, on 15 October 1915 and on 13 November 1916.
+He was further decorated as a Knight of the Legion of Honour in February 1916.

 Pioneer yachtsman

 In 1934 Moore-Brabazon fitted a gyro-rig to a Bembridge Redwing, an Isle of Wight class of yacht that allows and encourages the development of different rigs.
 The area of the rotating blades complies with the sail area limits of the class and are painted red, also to comply with the class rules.
 The boat was, and remains, dangerous, but it was probably the first auto-gyro boat.
 The boat is currently in the collection of the Classic Boat Museum at East Cowes, Isle of Wight, and still 'sails'.